Defending-APIs/bsides_capetown_2023/Lessons/Data integrity/Data integrity.md

 # Data Integrity
-In this lesson, you will learn ...
+In this lesson, you will learn about the importance of data integrity, and how to prevent mass assignment and excessive information exposure.

-TODO : Add content here

 ## Setup
+This lesson will be conducted by demonstrations with the Pixi application.

 ## Instructions